09 Jan Checklist for Creating a Website

 Creating a website or updating your current website can be an intimidating endeavour, but with the right tools and help this can be a seamless process.
 If this process is not planned and managed properly it can be both time consuming and expensive.
 One way to create an effective web site with minimum fuss is to start with a good plan.
 To get started, write a list of what you need on your site.

 The following checklist to creating a website is a simple but effective guide to start:

 Purpose: The first step in creating a website is deciding on its purpose.
-Will you be using it for blogging, promotion, e-commerce etc. This is very important as this will determine the necessary features.
+Will you be using it for blogging, promotion, e-commerce etc?
+This is very important as this will determine the necessary features.
 For example, an e-commerce website will require a payment feature where customers can pay for their items on the site or be routed to a third party site like Paypal.
 Also, who are you targeting with your website?
-We recommend going thru a discovery process to identify pain points (aka problems) that your customer have and addressing them in your site to attract specific niche target that qualify as potential clients for you.
+We recommend going thru a discovery process to identify pain points (aka problems) that your customer has and addressing them on your site to attract specific niche target that qualifies as potential clients for you.

 Priorities: Decide what is critical for your website today.
 Can you start with a simple site and add more bells and whistles later?
 Write down what you need now, versus later.

 Domain Name: This is the first thing that you will need.
 A domain name is your digital web address.
 It is what your potential visitors will use to connect to your website.
 For example, the domain of this website is adavenue.com.
 This is also called a Universal Record Locator (URL).
 Domain names can be easily purchased at hosting sites such as www.godaddy.com and www.namecheap.com.
 Each site has a feature that you can check if a name is already being used.
 The cost of purchasing and registering a domain name is approximately $10 – $20 per year.